Interdicting Restructuring Networks with Applications in Illicit Trafficking: Introduction

 To our knowledge, this work is the first to explore the defender adding arcs to the network after interdictions have been made in max flow network interdiction.
 Our problem is similar to shortest path interdiction with improvement (SPIP-I) introduced by Holzmann and Smith \cite{spipi}, where arcs can be improved after interdiction decisions have been made.
 In their work, they construct a layered network to solve their problem as a shortest path interdiction problem.
-Fischetti et.\ al.\ \cite{monotone} further explores interdiction games, where the decisions of the interdictor explicitly restrict the actions of the operator under the assumption of downward monotonicity.
-In this work, they are able to apply a direct penalization to the objective function value of previous sub-problem solutions based on the current interdiction plan.
-Our work is similar, but for a given interdiction plan, we find a distinct minimum cut associated with each restructuring plan.
+Fischetti et al.\ \cite{monotone} further explores interdiction games, where the decisions of the interdictor explicitly restrict the actions of the operator under the assumption of downward monotonicity.
+In this work, they are able to apply a direct penalization to the objective function value of previous sub-problem solutions based on the current interdiction plan due to the interdiction decisions directly preventing the defender from taking certain actions.
+In our problem, the interdiction decisions do not restrict the actions of the defender, but instead allow for certain arcs to be added to the network.
+Further, generating constraints associated only with the objective function value based on each restructuring would not be correct, as the minimum cut may not be the same across different restructuring plans.
+This prevents their method from being applied to our problem.
+The interdiction problems studied in Contardo and Sefair \cite{contardo2019progressive} similarly have that the interdiction decisions directly penalize the actions of the defender, and likewise their solution method cannot be applied to our problem.